 If learners believe that understanding ought to happen quickly, then they are set up for failure and negative affective responses.
 For example, if Kelly believes that she should understand the concept of ratios as the tutor tells her (in that moment), and she doesn't, then she may believe that she has a mathematics problem.
 She may then give up, and reaffirm her belief that she is no good at mathematics.

-Add to this, the learners lack of strategic learning repertoires, and their subsequent reliance on tutors, and it becomes clear that for these learners, listening to the tutor and hoping they 'get it' is the only option.
-This means learners who do not 'get it' have to ask the teacher effectively limiting their learning opportunities to periods of tutor instruction.
+Compounding this, learners' lack strategic learning repertoires, subsequently they depend on tutors because, as it becomes clear that for these learners, listening to the tutor and hoping to 'get it' is the only option.
+This means learners who do not 'get it' have to report back to the tutor which limits their learning opportunities to periods of tutor instruction.
 In an adult numeracy classroom in NZ, tutor responses to learners questions are abysmally small.
-Learners don't ask for the tutor to repeat information because it reveals to the rest that they don't understand.
+I found that learners don't ask for the tutor to repeat information because it reveals to the rest that they don't understand.
 And that noisy learner?
 You know the one that asks all the questions, all the time?
-Well that learner isn't asking the right questions, and yet tends to dominate the tutor.
+Well that learner isn't asking the right questions, and yet tends to dominate the tutor/learner discourse.
 We have the conditions for a perfect storm.

 Mathematical understanding is the result of hard work, time, effort and often confusion.
 Learners who think that this experience means they are dumb, are not going to persist for long.
 It's a bit like a hopeful marathon runner who interprets discomfort as a signal that they are no good, - because all the good runners do it so easily.

 Do you think understanding happens quickly?
 Or gradually over time?

 Does it make a difference?